 Getting to work alongside game studios is always a pleasure for us.
 The worlds and stories they create often astound us and any player who touches them.
 Whether duelling in a battle royale, outflanking in meeting of the minds, or traipsing around a fantastical world, embarking on quests.

 That enjoyment is increased ten-fold when we get real creative freedom with the project.
-Without any real constraints, we love getting our teeth into something that we can explore and experiment with.
+Without any real constraints, we love getting our teeth into something in the area of VFX & Cinematics that we can explore and experiment with.
 The project in question is the stunning trailer created for the AR card game, ATB Arena.
 Getting involved in a game like this was incredible.
 The designs of each character is something we spent a lot of time looking at.

 From an angelic, armoured warrior, to a mechanical mage Anubis!
 We knew we had to pick the right ones for us and execute them well.
 For the characters, we had a set of 12 to choose from the game, which the client provided for us.
 The three we chose were, we thought, the most interesting.
 However, we also considered each character given the resources and time allocated to the project.